rahildevops/vagrantFile/readme.txt

 2. Copy the file binaries to d drive

-3. Copy all the software to the folder created
+3. Copy all the software to the folder D:\binaries\software\platform

 4. cp /d/vm/vagrant/files-Needed/* /d/binaries/software/platform/